mopidy/mopidy-local-sqlite/README.rst

 local scan`` while Mopidy is running, so you can scan your media library periodically from a cron job, for example.

-This extension also features *experimental* support for using album art embedded in local media files.
+Using album art embedded in local media files is also supported.
 If ``extract_images`` is set to ``true``, images will be extracted from media files and stored seperately in Mopidy's ``local/data_dir``.
 Corresponding image URIs will be provided for albums, so Web clients can access these images through Mopidy's integrated Web server.
 Note, however, that `some clients`_ will still ignore album images provided by Mopidy-Local-SQLite.

 Installation